All Episodes

 Every single thing he said, they followed through on.

-And then Newsom offered additional praise for Pence, who was leading the White House coronavirus task force, saying that the administration has been helpful in repatriating passengers who are turning to the state from their cruises.
+And then Newsom offered additional praise for Pence, who's leading the White House Coronavirus Task Force, saying that the administration has been helpful in repatriating passengers who are returning to the state from their cruises.

 Every single thing his administration, and it starts at the top, including the vice president, has been consistent with the expectation that we'd repatriate these passengers.